sinch/docs/docs/voice/voice-rest-api/voice-sip-trunking.md

 >
 > Contact: <sip:+19876543210@52.214.25.57:5060>

-Make sure that any phone number sent via SIP to Sinch are always E.164-formatted (e.g _+12345678900_).
+Make sure that any phone number sent via SIP to Sinch is always E.164-formatted (e.g _+12345678900_).

 ## Receiving calls from Sinch platform to your SIP infrastructure